aws-samples/aws-panorama-immersion-day/README.md

     ![](images/loading_taking_time_dialog.png)

 1. Setup is continuing in the background.
-Please for the `"SETUP_COMPLETED.txt"` file to appear in the top level directory.
+Please wait for the `"SETUP_COMPLETED.txt"` file to appear in the top level directory.

     ![](images/setup_completed_file.png)